 Consider the entire life cycle of nanomaterials and nano enhanced products

-By the Avicenn team – Last updated June 2022
+By the AVICENN team – Last updated May 2024

 In order to not to repeat the mistakes of the past, it is necessary that industrialists, risk assessment and management authorities and researchers consider the entire life cycle of nanomaterials: from initial production, usage or consumption to destruction or recycling.